 Vegan Creamy Mushroom Soup

-Pureed soft tofu makes a low-fat but rich-tasting base for a soup sure to please mushroom enthusiasts.
+Pureed tofu or white beans make a low-fat but rich-tasting base for a soup sure to please mushroom enthusiasts.
 This comforting soup is a great first course for most any kind of meal or can be served side-by-side with sandwiches and wraps.
 Use leftover soup as a delicious Stroganoff sauce for pasta.
+Photos by Hannah Kaminsky.

 - 1 large onion, chopped